Schapelle Corby: Treatment for depression

 Corby was taken from her prison to a Bali hospital in June 2008 to be treated for depression.
-In July 2008, she was permitted to leave her hospital ward under armed guard to visit a beauty salon located within the hospital grounds to have her hair done and for a pedicure.
+In July 2008, she was permitted to leave her hospital ward under armed guard to visit a beauty salon within the hospital grounds to have her hair done and for a pedicure.
 While she was at the salon, word of her presence got out and, upon leaving the salon, Corby was faced with a large number of reporters.
 She attempted to hide her face as she left the salon and her doctor stated that her condition was "back to zero" and that additional treatment for depression would be needed.
 On 9 July 2008, she was returned to the prison, ending a stay of two and a half weeks in the hospital.
 Corby was again taken to the hospital on 22 May 2009 for depression.

 In August 2009, Jonathan Phillips, an Australian psychiatrist and past president of the RANZCP, was paid by New Idea magazine to fly to Bali and assess her condition.
 His report, which appeared in the magazine and accompanied a deal between the magazine and the Corby family, stated that her mental condition was deteriorating seriously in the prison and urged that she be transferred to an Australian hospital or, at least, an Indonesian one.
 The Premier of Queensland, Anna Bligh, supported Corby serving her time in Australia.
 Corby has been medicated for both depression and bouts of psychosis.

 In April 2014, Renae Lawrence claimed that Corby had confessed to her of having faked the symptoms of mental illness in order to attract leniency and the increased possibility of sentence reductions and parole while under sentence.

 In her first live interview after release Corby said “I was out of my mind, literally for about four years”.
 Speaking on The Kyle and Jackie O Show on 30 October 2019, she discussed her struggle with mental illness while in prison and how she became “catatonic” after her father died in 2008.